HazardousPeach/hazardouspeach.github.io/_posts/2017-07-22-herbgrind-6-lets-get-real.md

 MPFR numbers still aren't real numbers, since they still only have a limited number of bits.
-But adding more bits to your representation means you get closer to the real numbers[^limited-precision].
+But adding more bits to your representation generally means you get closer to the real numbers[^limited-precision].
 So, if your 64-bit answer and your 1000-bit answer disagree, your 64-bit answer is definitely not the same as the real number answer.
 Another way to think of this is that if you measure the error of the 64-bit answer with respect to the 1000-bit answer, you'll get a lower bound on the error of your 64-bit answer with respect to the real numbers.

 [^limited-precision]: Well, almost always.
 There are programs that
     have been discovered by numerical analysts which will converge on